3nk4kuu/QuestLog/README.md

 ## 🎮 Key Features

-• **Track Game Log**
+**Track Game Log**
-Log completion percentage, playtime, platform, personal rating, and notes.
+&emsp;&emsp;• Log start/completion dates, platform, personal rating, and notes.

-• **Game Library Overview**
+**Game Library Overview**
-A clean home screen that organizes all your games.
+&emsp;&emsp;• A clean home screen that organizes all your games.

-• **Cross-Platform Friendly**
+**Cross-Platform Friendly**
-Designed to track games on PC, PlayStation, Xbox, Nintendo, and more.
+&emsp;&emsp;• Designed to track games on PC, PlayStation, Xbox, Nintendo, and more.

-• **Simple & User-Friendly UI**
+**Simple & User-Friendly UI**
-The prototype emphasizes clarity and efficiency so gamers can update their logs quickly.
+&emsp;&emsp;• The prototype emphasizes clarity and efficiency so gamers can update their logs quickly.

 ## 📸 Prototype Preview